-- Examine the dynamic nature of the spatial variation in patterns and processes associated with physical and human phenomena particularly the ways in which economic, social, and political activity reflect, reproduce and remake social relations. - Recognise and explain the reciprocal nature of relationships between physical and human aspects of environments and landscapes. - 3.
-Critically examine the distinctiveness of place and the processes through which that distinctiveness is developed. - 4.
-Evaluate the significance of spatial and temporal scale on physical and human processes. - 5.
-Critically assess the ways in which geographical data can be acquired, analysed and interpreted. - 6.
-Evaluate the diverse manners of representation of the human and physical worlds. - Demonstrate informed concern about the earth and its people through the application of appropriate geographical concepts, techniques and expertise. - 8.
-Examine the nature of difference within the human world and the processes creating geographies of difference and inequality. - 9.
-Demonstrate a critical and reflexive sense of the nature of the discipline as dynamic, plural and contested.
+- Critically review the dynamic nature of spatial patterns, processes and changes associated with physical and human phenomena, particularly those relating to fluvial, pedological, glacial, periglacial, climatic and quaternary environmental systems. - Recognise and explain the reciprocal nature of relationships between physical and human aspects of environments and landscapes. - Evaluate the significance of spatial and temporal scale on earth surface processes. - Critically assess the ways in which geographical data can be acquired, analysed and interpreted. - Evaluate the diverse manners of representation of the human and physical worlds. - Demonstrate informed concern about the earth and its people through the application of appropriate geographical concepts, techniques and expertise.

-Intellectual Skills
+Intellectual skills